George Brown Papers, Drafts of the Quebec Resolutions, Amended Distribution of Powers (“Local Legislature”)(24 October 1864)

 16. Private and Local matters.

-[1] MG24 B40 3747 (above) features the local division of power as formally submitted to committee on October 24th, 1864 (see H. Bernard’s “Minutes”, p.
-101).
+[1] MG24 B40 3747 (above) features the local distribution of power as formally submitted to committee on October 24th, 1864 (see H. Bernard’s “Minutes,” pp. 145-146).
 For this reason, I have tentatively dated it October 24th, 1864.
-Like MG24 B40 3746 (previous set), the provincial powers follow the draft structure of the post-Charlottetown division of powers (see the “Post-Charlottetown Division of Powers, 1864”, p.
-77 in this volume).
+Like MG24 B40 3746 (previous set), the provincial powers follow the draft structure of the post-Charlottetown distribution of powers (see Lieutenant-Governor Gordon’s despatch on Sep.
+22, 1864 on the proposed division of powers, pp. 110-111).
 The provincial powers are less broad in scope than the federal powers, and they focus almost exclusively on all local matters unrelated to the economy and trade, perhaps reflecting an understanding that the powers of the federal government would initially be broad on matters relating to the economy and trade (including interprovincial trade), while the provincial powers would be the inverse – i.e., while they would be especially defined.
+[C.D.]

 1 Comment »